akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 If there is a problem with recovering the state of the actor from the journal, `OnRecoveryFailure` is called (logging the error by default) and the actor will be stopped.

 ## Internal stash
 The persistent actor has a private stash for internally caching incoming messages during `Recovery` or the `Persist` \ `PersistAll` method persisting events.
 However You can use inherited stash or create one or more stashes if needed.
 The internal stash doesn't interfere with these stashes apart from user inherited `UnstashAll` method, which prepends all messages in the inherited stash to the internal stash instead of mailbox.
-Hence, If the message in the inherited stash need to be handled after the messages in the internal stash, you should call inherited unstash method.
+Hence, If the message in the inherited stash need to be handled after the messages in the internal stash, you should call inherited un-stash method.

 You should be careful to not send more messages to a persistent actor than it can keep up with, otherwise the number of stashed messages will grow.
 It can be wise to protect against `OutOfMemoryException` by defining a maximum stash capacity in the mailbox configuration: